Condition of President Kovind stable, being shifted to AIIMS: R and R hospital | Law-Order

 The condition of President Ram Nath Kovind is stable and he is being referred to the AIIMS for further investigation, the Army's Research and Referral hospital said on Saturday.

+The Rashtrapati Bhavan in a statement said Kovind has been under observation after a routine medical check up and has thanked all who enquired about his health and wished him well.

+''The President has been under observation after a routine medical checkup.
+He thanks all who enquired about his health and wished him well,'' the Rashtrapati Bhavan tweeted.

-The president was undergoing a health check-up in the military hospital following a chest discomfort on Friday morning.
+The president, aged 75, had undergone a health check-up at the military hospital following a chest discomfort on Friday morning.

 ''The condition of President Shri Ram Nath Kovind is stable.
-He is being referred to AIIMS (All India Institute of Medical Sciences), Delhi for further investigation,'' the hospital said in a medical bulletin.
+He is being referred to AIIMS (All India Institute of Medical Sciences), Delhi for further investigation,'' the hospital said in a medical bulletin on Saturday.

-''President of India visited Army Hospital (R&R) following chest discomfort this morning.
-He is undergoing routine check-ups and is under observation,'' the hospital said on Friday.
+The hospital had said on Friday, ''President of India visited Army Hospital (R&R) following chest discomfort this morning.
+He is undergoing routine check-up and is under observation''.

 Defence Minister Rajnath Singh visited Kovind at the Army hospital on Friday.